-The carrots become beautifully caramelized when coated in honey and olive oil and baked in a hot oven.
+These roasted carrots are ready in 30 minutes, and you'll need five simple ingredients to make them.
+They become beautifully caramelized when coated in honey and olive oil and baked in a hot oven.

 Ingredients

-- Carrots: I like to use petite carrots - the small ones sold with their green tops still attached.
+- Carrots: I use petite carrots - the small ones sold with their green tops still attached.
 You can get them at Whole Foods or Trader Joe's.
-If you can't find them, using regular carrots (as shown in the photo above) is fine if you cut them in half and then cut the thicker halves lengthwise.
+If you can't find them, using regular carrots is fine if you cut them in half and then cut the thicker halves lengthwise.
 Ideally, you want a fairly even thickness.

-- Honey: This ingredient is optional, but it helps the carrots caramelize and adds incredible flavor.
+- Honey: Optional, but it helps the carrots caramelize and adds flavor.

-- To season: I simply use kosher salt and freshly ground black pepper.
+- To season: I season the carrots minimally, with kosher salt and freshly ground black pepper.

 Variations